godotengine/godot-docs/classes/class_httpclient.rst

 - void **close** **(** **)**

-Cloces the current connection, allows for reusal of :ref:`HTTPClient<class_httpclient>`.
+Cloces the current connection, allows for reusal of ``HTTPClient``.

 .. _class_HTTPClient_connect_to_host: